 - You must be 18 years of age or older.

 - You must be in financial need.
-That is you lack resources with which to provide for your basic needs.
+That is, you lack resources to provide for your basic needs.

 SAID Benefits You May Receive

 The SAID benefits can be broadly classified into three categories as follows: